AndreGuerra123/NUTT/README.md

 supporting material, with the relevant page numbers; (Default)

-- [ ] If a thesis comprises more than one volume, the Title page, Abstract and Table of Contents of the whole thesis must appear in each volume. *Note* Not applicable in this template.
+- [ ] If a thesis comprises more than one volume, the Title page, Abstract and Table of Contents of the whole thesis must appear in each volume. *Note* this template is single volume.

 #### Lists of tables, figures, etc.